Capital Beltway: Virginia HOT lanes

 In 2004, Transurban joined the Fluor Corporation team to serve as concessionaire and long-term operator of the HOT lanes.
 After a competitive procurement, the team was selected to deliver and operate the new HOT lanes.
 After a series of public meetings and environmental studies, the project was approved and funded in 2007.
 Construction began in mid-2008.
 The express lanes were opened for public access on November 17, 2012.

 In March 2022, VDOT and Transurban commenced on a two and a half mile northern extension of the I-495 HOT lanes from VA 267 to just south of the American Legion Memorial Bridge (4-4 to 4-2-2-4 configuration).
 A new flyover is to be constructed to connect eastbound VA 267 with the northbound HOT Lanes, and an exit and entry ramp are to be constructed to enable access from the HOT lanes to the George Washington Memorial Parkway.
-The collector distributor lane on southbound I 495 from the parkway to VA 193 (Georgetown Pike) will reconstructed, and the underpasses at VA 267 and Scott Run, and the overpasses at Lewinsville Road, Old Dominion Drive, VA 193, and the parkway will be rebuilt as well.
+The collector distributor lane on southbound I 495 from the parkway to VA 193 (Georgetown Pike) was reconstructed, and the underpasses at VA 267 and Scott Run, and the overpasses at Lewinsville Road, Old Dominion Drive, VA 193, and the parkway were rebuilt as well.
 VA 193 will be widened within the vicinity of its interchange with the Beltway.
-The express lanes are expected to be opened to the public in late 2025, and the project itself is expected to be completed on 2026.
+The express lanes extension opened on November 23rd, 2025 and the project itself is expected to be completed in 2026.